senzing-garage/knowledge-base/proposals/file-layout.md

 1. **[Codebase](https://www.12factor.net/codebase).**
    "Multiple apps sharing the same code is a violation of twelve-factor."
+   In the current project model,
-   A customer creating projects would include the same Senzing code in multiple projects.
+   a customer creating projects would include the same Senzing code in multiple projects.
 1. **[Dependencies](https://www.12factor.net/dependencies).**
    Twelve Factor promotes isolated dependencies that are explicitly declared.
+   In the current project model,
-   A customer project implicitly assumes the Senzing dependencies are subdirectories in the project folder.
+   a customer project implicitly assumes the Senzing dependencies are subdirectories in the project folder.
 1. **[Config](https://www.12factor.net/config).**
    Twelve Factor promotes storing configuration in environnment variables.
 1. **[Backing services](https://www.12factor.net/backing-services).**